jensmeder/FSKModem/README.md

 ```
 ## Talking to Arduino

-The iOS FSK Modem allows you to talk to Arduino microcontrollers by using a simple circuit.
+The FSKModem allows you to talk to Arduino microcontrollers by using a simple circuit.

 ### Requirements